-Use one column to enter amounts before and after carryback for each year to which the loss is being carried.
+Use one pair of columns to enter amounts before and after carryback for each year to which the loss is being carried.
 Start with the earliest carryback year.
-See the instructions for line 11 beginning on this page to figure the tax years to which you may carry the NOL.
-Use the remaining columns for each consecutive preceding tax year until the loss is fully absorbed.
-Enter the ordinal number of years the loss is being carried back and the date the carryback year ends in the spaces provided above line 10 (see Example below).
+See the instructions for line 11 below to figure the tax years to which you may carry the NOL.
+Use the remaining pairs of columns for each consecutive preceding tax year until the loss is fully absorbed.
+Enter the ordinal number of years the loss is being carried back and the date the carryback year ends in the spaces provided in the headers above line 10 for each pair of columns.

 Example.
-Your tax year is the 1999 calendar year and you are carrying an NOL back 2 years.
-Enter "2nd" and "12/31/97" in the left column in the spaces provided.
-After you make your entries, the column reads "2nd preceding tax year ended 12/31/97."
+Your tax year is the 2000 calendar year and you are carrying an NOL back 2 years.
+You enter "2nd" and "12/31/98" in the left column header in the spaces provided.
+The column header now reads "2nd preceding tax year ended 12/31/98."

-Enter in the columns labeled "Before carryback" the amounts for the carryback year as shown on your original or amended return.
-If the amounts were previously adjusted by you or the IRS, enter the amounts as adjusted.
+For each carryback year, enter in the column labeled "Before carryback" the amounts for the carryback year as shown on your original or amended return.
+If the amounts were previously adjusted by you or the IRS, enter the amounts after adjustment.

 Computation of income, deductions, and credits when the NOL is fully absorbed.
-In refiguring your tax for the year to which the NOL is carried and fully absorbed, any income, deductions, and credits based on, or limited to, a percentage of your adjusted gross income generally must be refigured on the basis of your adjusted gross income determined after you apply the NOL carryback.
-This includes:
+To refigure your tax for the year in which the NOL is fully absorbed, refigure any income, deductions, and credits based on or limited to a percentage of your adjusted gross income.
+Use your adjusted gross income determined after you apply the NOL carryback.
+Amounts to refigure include:

-• The special allowance for passive activity

-- losses from rental real estate activities.
+- The special allowance for passive activity losses from rental real estate activities.

 - Taxable social security benefits.

 - IRA deductions.

-- Student loan interest deduction.
+- The student loan interest deduction.

-- Excludable savings bond interest.
+- · Excludable savings bond interest.

 - The exclusion of amounts received under an employer's adoption assistance program.

 - Medical expenses.

 - · Personal casualty and theft losses.

 - Miscellaneous deductions subject to the 2% limit.

-• Itemized deductions subject to the overall limit of section 68.
+- Itemized deductions subject to the overall limit of section 68.

-- The phaseout of the deduction for personal exemptions. - The credit for child and dependent care expenses. - The credit for the elderly or the disabled. - The education credits. - The child tax credit. - The adoption credit.
+- The phaseout of the deduction for personal exemptions.

+- The credit for child and dependent care expenses.

+- The credit for the elderly or the disabled.

+- · Education credits.

+- The child tax credit.

-• The District of Columbia first-time homebuyer credit.
+- The adoption credit. - The District of Columbia first-time homebuyer credit.

-However, figure your charitable contributions deduction without regard to any NOL carryback.
+However, refigure your charitable contributions deduction without regard to any NOL carryback.

-Any credits based on or limited by the tax must be refigured using the tax liability as determined after you apply the NOL carryback.
+Any credits based on or limited by the tax must be refigured using your tax liability determined after you apply the NOL carryback.

 See Pub.
 536 for more information and examples.